-In 2018-2019, 23 schools offered a publishing program of some type.
+In the 2018-2019 academic year, 23 schools offered some type of publishing program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||1||0|

 |Certificate (2-4 Years)||0||0|

 |Doctor’s Degree (Research)||0||0|

 |Doctor’s Degree (Professional Practice)||0||0|

 The median salary for a publishing grad is $69,480 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 74% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $591,600 after 20 years!